The Semipro Teams of Brooklyn

 Hussey's Ridgewood nine became a powerful squad at the semipro level.
 Several times they played the Bronx Athletic Club in best of three contests for the semipro championship of New York.
 They would also regularly schedule the Brooklyn Royal Giants, and other strong Negro League teams such as the Cuban Giants and the Leland club from Chicago.
 Major league squads visited, too.
 In October 1905, led by star pitcher Ernie Lindemann, the Ridgewoods took on and defeated the World Series champion New York Giants 5-2.

-In 1907, Hussey moved the Ridgewoods to Meyerrose Park, but continued to play Sunday games at Wallace's Grounds.
-In 1912, when Meyerrose Park was demolished, the team returned full time.
+In 1907, Hussey moved the Ridgewoods to Meyerrose Park, along with his short lived, outlaw Atlantic League squad.
+In 1912, when Meyerrose Park was demolished, the team returned full time to Wallace's Grounds.

 Max Rosner tried to emulate such success, first with the Paramount Club, then with Cypress Hills, but could not build such a powerful team as Hussey's Ridgewoods.
-Eventually, with the financial help of promoter Nat Strong, he founded the Brooklyn Bushwicks in 1913, and stocked the club by buying out the Ridgewoods completely.
+Eventually, with the financial help of promoter Nat Strong, he bought out the Ridgewoods when Hussey retired from semipro ball in 1913, and renamed them the Bushwicks in 1914, when, briefly, Ambrose Hussey, Jr. formed a new Ridgewood club to share the grounds.
 The Bushwicks remained at Wallace's Grounds until September 1917, when the grandstand burned down.
 Starting in 1918, the Bushwicks moved to Dexter Park, in Woodhaven.
+When Nat Strong died in 1935, Rosner was left as the sole owner of the leading semipro franchise in New York.

 1946 Bushwicks in Venezuela, Overton Tremper